 When Mises phoned Hazlitt, Mises was trying to start a new life in the United States.
 Hazlitt was always willing to help his friends.
 Through contacts in the State Department, he helped Mrs. Mises’s daughter to escape Nazi-occupied Paris (this was before the Japanese attack on Pearl Harbor, when the United States was not yet at war).
 He asked his friend Benjamin Anderson, who had associates at Harvard University, to help Mises find a teaching position.
 Harvard wasn’t interested.
 Hazlitt arranged a dinner for Mises with Alvin Johnson, director of the New School for Social Research, where many European victims of Nazism had received positions.
 But when Johnson told Hazlitt that Mises was “too extreme,” Hazlitt realized that Johnson only hired socialists.

-By Hazlitt’s arrangement, Misesseveral editorials for the New York Times.
-The Rockefeller Foundation gave Mises a grant for several years, enabling him to write and .
+By Hazlitt’s arrangement, Mises wrote several editorials for the New York Times.
+The Rockefeller Foundation gave Mises a grant for several years, enabling him to write Omnipotent Government and Bureaucracy .
 Mises soon obtained a position as visiting professor with the New York University Graduate School of Business Administration.
 Then Hazlitt brought him to FEE, and Leonard Read hired him as economic adviser.

 In the 1950s Mises’s NYU graduate seminar in economic theory was held in Gallatin House diagonally across Washington Square from the apartment where Hazlitt lived with his wife, Frances.
 Hazlitt felt sorry for Mises having to speak every Thursday evening to a small group of students who were tired after working all day at their regular jobs.
 So to buck Mises up, Hazlitt began attending the seminar.
 The topics varied from year to year — epistemology, history, Marxism, capitalism, monopoly, interventionism, monetary theory, and socialism.
 Mises frequently cited historical illustrations and amusing examples.